GitJuski/Linux-servers/h4-GJ(In-progress).md

 ## Essential information

-I started this task at 9:41 AM.
+I started this task at 9:41 AM on February 7th.
 I was at home in Vaasa at the time.
 I used the picture I took last time since it was still valid.
 In addition to the information on the picture, I used a wireless connection which was great and I had 386 GB of free space on my SSD.
 Also I decided to list the specs of my virtual machine.
 I grabbed the information by opening Virtualbox and selecting the correct vm.

 ## Renting a vm from the cloud